 Thus, Matthew has transformed and interpreted arbitrarily the Hebrew and the Greek text alike.

-This prophecy doesnot fulfill also the third criterion.
+This prophecy doesn’t fulfil the third criterion also.
 Matthew, as we shall see, has extrapolated from its context the passage of Isaiah 7:14 and in a forced and arbitrary way has wished to apply it to Mary and Jesus.

 All this was happening during the years 735-734 B.C., and King Ahaz with his people were very afraid.
 God then sent Isaiah to ensure them that these “two kings” would not bring to the end their invasion.
 The most interesting part of this account, at least for us, comes when God wishes to give a “sign” to calm the king Ahaz.
 But Ahaz doesn’t wish to provoke God and thus he refuses to ask for any sign by Him.
 God then insists making Isaiah to say:

-This means that the prophecy was fulfilled many times before the birth of Jesus (See 2 Kings 15: 27-29; 16: 1 et passim; 2 Chronicles 28:1 et passim).
-Thus, there is no place in this prophecy for Jesus and his revered mother.
+This means that the prophecy was fulfilled many times before the birth of Jesus.12 Thus, there is no place in this prophecy for Jesus and his revered mother.